|

 stood by the console, coaxing the controls into some kind of finely tuned

 position.
-His fingers moved over the keys and dials and buttons like a
+His fingers moved over the keys, dials and buttons like a virtuoso

-Wyn was practicing her electric guitar, Alec was working on some sort
+her electric guitar; Alec was working on some sort of mechanical device

-of mechanical device that The Doctor had given him to fix.
-She had been
+that The Doctor had given him to fix.
+Jasmin had been reading her medical

-reading her medical text books, but the sight of him there disturbed her.
+text books, until the sight of him working away like that disturbed her.

 "Jasmin, hello," he said, as if he had just noticed her standing